mechmotum/skijumpdesign/docs/real-jumps.rst

    import numpy as np
-   import matplotlib.pyplot as plt from skijumpdesign import Skier, Surface from skijumpdesign.functions import make_jump, plot_efh
+   import matplotlib.pyplot as plt from skijumpdesign import Skier, Surface from skijumpdesign.functions import make_jump, plot_efh, cartesian_from_measurements

 Selection of an Equivalent Fall Height
 ======================================